crkaide/Pewlett-Hackard-Analysis/README.md

 More than 90,000 roles/titles will need to be filled (90,398) when the retirements occur.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Although the number of retirements is significant, there are more than 300,000 current roles filled.
+No department's retiring count reaches half the count of those employees not retiring.
+There are enough qualified, retirement-ready employees in depts to mentor the next generation.

 _***Add'l Code 1 of 2***_